Solving Sales

 If you want to know how to improve sales performance, stop looking at team averages.
 They lie.

 A generic "team win rate" of 20% might mask the fact that your top performer is closing at 40% while three others are at 0%.
-To get a clear picture, run a cohort analysis.
-Compare the sales rep performance of your top 10% against your bottom 10%.
-This contrast often reveals whether you have a systemic product issue (everyone is failing) or a specific training issue (only some are failing).
+Run a cohort analysis.
+Compare top 10% vs bottom 10%.

 Once you’ve done the math, you need to find the root cause.
 If the revenue shortfall is the symptom, the disease is likely hiding in one of four pillars.
 Top sales performance management relies on isolating these factors.